zaoyang/30-days-of-web-development/day-12/day-12.cq.md

 ```

 **Specificity** is just a fancy way of saying _specific_.
 The more specific a selector is the higher its priority.
 You use different types of selectors to indicate how specific you want to be.

-Q>What's easier to say, "toy boat" or "selector specificity" three times fast?
-Try it out.
-I can say neither.

 #### Different types of Selectors